E3Coders/eloquent/docs/chap4.md

     console.log("prop1" in obj);//return true
     console.log("fasdfs" in obj);//return false

-You can create array of object:
+You can create an array of object:

     var myArray = [
         {prop1: 1, prop2: 2},